homeymusic/mami.codi.R/man/thoughts/Gabor.md

 For MaMi.CoDi:

-Wavelength ratio standard_deviation x Frequency ratio standard_deviation = Number of the order one
+Wavelength ratio uncertainty x Frequency ratio uncertainty = Number of the order one

 One observation happens in a “characteristic rectangle” in the